NiloGregginz33/QMGRExperiments/README.md

 ### **Breakthrough Holographic Principle Validation** 🎯

+**Important Note**: The `experiment_logs/` directory contains results collected at different points during development.
+Most of these results are from early development stages, debugging runs, or incomplete experiments and should be ignored.
+Only the results highlighted below represent the significant scientific findings.

 The most significant results in this repository are found in two specific experiment files that demonstrate the first experimental validation of the holographic principle S(A) ∝ Area_RT(A) using proper hyperbolic triangulation circuits:

 #### **1. Hyperbolic Triangulation Circuit (Simulator)** - `results_n7_geomH_curv14_simulator_OJ2EY6.json`